Why Am I Not Ovulating But Having Periods?

 But chronic anovulation is another story.
 Chronic anovulation is when you don’t ovulate for several cycles back-to-back.
 It’s to blame for around 30% of all infertility problems in women.

-So how do you know if you’re not ovulating?
+How do you know you’re not ovulating?

 Other signs of anovulation include: